 No wires also mean that no specialist tradespeople such as electricians are required and there’s no threat during cutting or drilling that someone will catch the loose wires of the fire alarm.

 The Go-Link alarm systems designed by Howler have the same strengths as any wired system but with the addition of wireless connectivity.
 With a singular control system, that can connect up to 127 stations, you can have your whole site covered for early detection.

 When utilised with wireless detectors, alarm systems can send a site-wide early warning alarm throughout the building using the wireless connectivity to make sure workers in every area are alerted as quickly as possible.
 Construction sites can be huge places and getting the message from one side to the other isn’t easy without a system that can have the alarm there in a matter of seconds through wireless communication.

-For noisier areas, or where ear protection reduces hearing, visual warning becomes essential to this system.
+For noisier areas, or wear ear protection reduces hearing, visual warning becomes essential to this system.
 The red flashing beacon enhancement offers a vital, attention-grabbing addition to the audible warning of the siren.

 How to install a wireless alarm system?

-As temporary alarm systems may need to be moved frequently, simple and hassle-free installation will help reduce downtime on site and ensure that fire safety is always present.
+As temporary alarm systems may need to be moved frequently, the simple and hassle-free installation will help reduce downtime on-site and ensure that fire safety is always present.